MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

 # Social games and activities

 Play built-in social games and interactive activities for team bonding in Mesh immersive spaces.
-We offer several sample environments that comes with built-in games and activities.
+We offer several sample environments that come with built-in games and activities.

 ![A screenshot of a team gathered around a science museum exhibit](media/social-games-hero-image.jpg)